vartec/python-packaging-recap/README.md

 The subjects I intent to cover:
 - various package types
-- alternative methods of specifying and building packages
+- dealing with package dependencies
 - various options for hosting private packages
 - building and deploying Python services